 Upload a reference mp4 file.

-The best option here is to use any video you shot on the camera with the same settings just before the corrupted one.
+The best option here is to use any video you shot on the camera with the same settings just before the corrupted video.
 Alternatively, you can upload such a video from your archive, or record a new one.
 A video of around 5 minutes and 100MB should be enough.

 Create a recovery task.
 Feel free to name the task whatever would make sense for you.